Money from Mars

 Then– on our very last day– a new girl walked in, sat down, listened, and said nothing.
 When our session ended and the other kids had headed home with their finished baskets, she asked if we could talk.

 “For if God is as omnipresent as the Bible claims, then nothing exists outside of God, and Satan and Hell would have to reside in His Holy Fabric.
-I couldn’t believe that the Almighty– the Everywhere, Everywhen and Everything– would house such darkness within.”
+I couldn’t believe that the Almighty– the Everywhere, Everywhen and Everything– would hold such darkness within.”

 Dancing to Silent Music